HarmoGlace/teamy/tutorials/starting.md

 Now you will have to create a new instance of this class, here we will name it manager.
 There is only one thing needed : The points functions.
 To save points and get it you will need to provide functions that will do it with your database.
 Teamy doesn't provide this by default.
 In this example we will use enmap, an easy-to-use database provider

 So the needed parameter is named `functions` (see {@link TeamsManagerFunctions}).
-It is an object that have 2 functions:
+It is an object that have 2 functions.
+These can be async or return a promise:
 - setPoints function with 2 parameters : `team` and `points` to set.
 The team parameter can be a {@link Team} or a {@link ParentTeam}/{@link SubTeam}, depending of your TeamsManager type.
 We will see this after
 - getPoints function with 1 parameter: `team`.
 It can be a {@link Team} or a {@link ParentTeam}/{@link SubTeam}, depending of your TeamsManager type too.